NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Scaly Hide.md

 You were born with a layer of scales across your entire body that resemble those of your draconic progenitor.
 When you're unarmored, the scales give you a +2 item bonus to AC with a Dexterity cap of +3.
-The item bonus to AC from these scales is cumulative with armor potency runes on your explorer's clothing, the [[Spells/Mystic Armor|Mystic Armor]] spell, or [[Equipment/Bands of Force|Bands of Force]].
+The item bonus to AC from these scales is cumulative with armor potency runes on your explorer's clothing, the [[Spells/Mystic Armor|Mystic Armor]] spell, or [[Bands of Force|Bands of Force]].

 * * *